geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 **Student exercise** (magnetic_app_):

-(a) Generate a block and bury it at a depth that is somewhat greater than its size.
+Generate a block and bury it at a depth that is somewhat greater than its size.
 The block will produce a magnetic field that is like a dipole.
+Locate the block
+at:

+(a) the north pole
+(b) mid-latitude
+(c) the equator.

-Locate the block at the north pole, at mid-latitude and at the equator.
-Before you simulate the data with the applet, sketch the explected magnetic field.
-Also, sketch the expected profile along a N-S transect, at the surface,  over the middle of the buried target.
-Do this for all possible data types; Bx, By, Bz, B_t.
+Before you simulate the
+data with the applet, sketch the explected magnetic field.
+Also, sketch the expected profile along a E-W transect, at the surface,  over the middle of the buried target.
+Do this for all possible data types; :math:`B_x,\;B_y,\;B_z,\;B_t`.

 In addition to components in the cartesian framework, or projections onto the direction of the inducing field, the vertical gradient of the field, can be plotted.
 These data are those that would be acquired with a gradiometer, and are listed as :math:`B_g`.

 Note that when plotting any datum, sign conventions must be adopted.
-For the applet the coordinate system used is UTM: {:math:`x` is east, :math:`y` is north, and :math:`z` is elevation which is positive up}.
+For the applet the coordinate system used is UTM: :math:`\mathbf{\hat x}` is east, :math:`\mathbf{\hat y}` is north, and :math:`\mathbf{\hat z}` is elevation which is positive up.

-The sign convention will be that 'x'field is positive if it points in the :math:`\hat{x}` direction, 'y' is positive if  :math:`B_y`, points in the :math:`\hat{y}` direction and :math:`B_z` is positive if it  points upward.
+The sign convention will be that :math:`B_x` is positive if it points in the :math:`\mathbf{\hat x}` direction, :math:`B_y` is positive if it points in the :math:`\mathbf{\hat y}` direction and :math:`B_z` is positive if it  points upward.
 For :math:`B_t` the anomaly is positive if it points in the same direction as the earth's field and negative if it is the opposite direction.

-*** check that what is said really coincides with the app ****

-Note that traditionally in magnetics the coordinate system is 'x' is northing, 'y' is easting and 'z' is postive down.
-To mitigate confusion we refer to these 'northing', 'easting' and 'down'.
+*Note that traditionally in magnetics the coordinate system is 'x' is northing, 'y' is easting and 'z' is positive down.
+To mitigate confusion we refer to these 'northing', 'easting' and 'down'*.